 You will still need to put a lot of effort into quitting but, as thousands of ex-smokers will testify, the medications really help.

 7. MYTH: I can't use stop smoking treatments if I'm pregnant

 THE FACTS: If you're pregnant, it's a great time to quit as smoking is much more dangerous to you and your baby.

-Talk to your stop smoking adviser or midwife about your treatment options as the prescription tablets Champix and Zyban are not recommended in pregnancy.
-However, NRT products such as patches, gum, lozenges, microtabs, the inhalator and nasal sprays may be recommended if you're finding it hard to quit.
+Talk to your stop smoking adviser or midwife about your treatment options.
+Though the prescription tablets Champix and Zyban are not recommended in pregnancy, NRT products such as patches, gum, lozenges, microtabs, the inhalator and nasal sprays can be helpful if you're finding it hard to quit.